Yam1x/c2pie/README.md

 🔸 **Supported Python versions**: `3.9.2 - 3.14.0`

+🔸 **C2PA Spec Version**: `1.4`

 For more detailed feature specification, please look at the [Features](#-features) section.
+> [!WARNING]

-> ⚠️ This library helps you build valid manifests, but trust decisions (anchors, allow/deny lists, TSA) are your responsibility.
+> This library helps you build valid manifests, but trust decisions (anchors, allow/deny lists, TSA) are your responsibility.
 For production, you must provide a certificate chain anchored to an accepted trust root and configure validation policy accordingly.

 ## Table of Contents
 + [🥧 Quick start](#-quick-start)